philipshih/telederm_snapcheck/manuscript.md

 To increase real-world impact we plan to collect dermatologist override labels in the VA teledermatology clinic, retrain the quality model on patient-generated photos, benchmark larger backbones, and pair SnapCheck with patient-facing guidance.
 These additions will help tune the retake/recall frontier defect-by-defect and anchor fairness audits in clinician-labelled skin tones rather than ITA proxies.

 ## Limitations
-Findings rely on synthetic degradations and paired pass images; real-world retakes may not match the cached performance gains.
+Findings rely on synthetic degradations and paired pass images drawn from HAM10000 and Derm7pt; we have not yet benchmarked SnapCheck on fully external corpora such as SCIN or prospective patient-generated photographs, so real-world retakes may not match the cached performance gains.
 The held-out test set remains relatively small (1,344 evaluation exposures across 672 lesion pairs, 177 urgent lesions), so subgroup metrics—particularly those with fewer than 20 cases—carry wide confidence intervals.
 The conservative threshold strategy that capped retakes near 15% also limited the immediate recall lift, and latency estimates exclude user capture time.
 Accuracy remains modest relative to dermatology specialists, underscoring that the gate is a safety adjunct rather than a diagnostic system.
 Prospective studies with clinician overrides and patient-uploaded photos will be required to tune thresholds, confirm fairness, and assess workflow impact.

 ## Conclusion
 TeleDerm SnapCheck demonstrates that specialty-aware image quality gating can be operationalized alongside VLM triage and that calibrated thresholds deliver measurable urgent-sensitivity gains.
 Aligning retake burden with clinic capacity and validating performance on real submissions remain the key steps toward clinical deployment.